 Emma Bartolomucci: A graduate of the Canadian Dance Company and the Randolph Academy for the Performing Arts, becoming an artist has been a lifelong journey.
 She has had the privilege of working with many international entertainment companies, performing in a variety of theatrical productions all across the globe.
-At the age of 31, she has been to 32 countries and through her travels has made an effort to better understand the world and its inequities.
+At the age of 32, she has been to 33 countries and through her travels has made an effort to better understand the world and its inequities.
 Alongside her artistic endeavours, her passion for climate justice and environmentalism has been ongoing.
 Over the past two years she was able to complete two courses: "Greening the Economy: Sustainable Cities" from Lund University in Sweden and "Political and Moral Foundations" from Yale University.
 She has participated and volunteered for many climate change and social justice organizations with Friday's For Future, 350 Canada, Not Another Black Life, Stop Highway 413, Every Child Matters, Black Lives Matter, Juneteenth, Banking on a Better Future and Toronto Indigenous Harm Reduction.
-Currently, she is in creation of her theatrical multimedia dance piece called THE FOURTH R: reduce, reuse, recycle, Revolutionize.
-This high energy, musically driven presentation is meant to impact school students and young people to demand for climate justice and the team hopes to operate the show for the next five years.
+She completed a 6 month mentorship with the City of Toronto, Women4Climate, in which The Fourth R was mentored by climate experts across Canada.
+Currently, she is in presentation of her theatrical multimedia dance piece called THE FOURTH R: reduce, reuse, recycle, Revolutionize.
+Since the launch, The Fourth R has been shown 40 times; a cross Canada tour (PEI, Halifax, Edmonton), events (Lion's Club Int., Esperanto Gallery, Swansea studio showing), and a southern Ontario school tour (15 schools, reaching over 5000 students).

 Previous work and credits: She has choreographed musical theatre (Shrek, Dora the Explorer, Hair, Seussical the Musical, The Little Mermaid, Fame, Little Women LOT/FirstActProd) and children's touring theatre (Little Red Theatre).
 She has choreographed music videos for Juno award winning Splash n' Boots and with production company Yeah!
 Films for Canadian bands Seaway and Pin Up.
 Her work has been shown at festivals like Fever After Dark with Jerome Bobb and Bazaar.
 She has taught dance, musical theatre and scene study with several different Toronto based companies including York University and Ryerson School of Performance Summer Intensives.
-This has led her to hold a position with UMCA Rich Tree Academy as the elementary drama teacher, teaching dance and drama with an environmental focus to grades 1-4.
 Her work with the bold indie theatre company, Echo Productions, has given her the chance to choreograph stories like, Bonnie and Clyde, Dr. Jekyll and Mr. Hyde, Dog Sees God and Charles Manson: Son of Man.
 She has performed contracts in Newfoundland, Niagara Falls, Toronto, Yukon Territory and has toured across the United States (Hair National Tour-Starvox Ent.), Europe (Hair European Tour), Maritimes Canada (The Great Big Boo) and South America (Norwegian Cruise Line).
 In 2018, she launched her independent dance company, Dance Fachin with their premiere work, Worldly Women.
 Worldly Women is a story about the different kinds of oppression women face around the globe.
 The show won the prestigious Jury's Choice Award (Ottawa Fringe) and Patron's Pick Award (Island Fringe).
 In early 2019, she performed in the first regional production (since it's run on Broadway) of An American in Paris with Arizona Broadway Theatre.
 There she was in the female ensemble, singing, dancing and en pointe.
-She has been dancing in various music videos with MMEntertainment including Jassa Dhillion's video PYAR HOGYA which has over 14 million views.
+She has been dancing in various music videos with MMEntertainment including Jassa Dhillion's video PYAR HOGYA which has over 17 million views.

 Visual Designer: Airian McLeish